 SED SE 250: Disability, Education, and Public Policy

-Designed to develop an understanding of the impact of disability on individuals and their families, and the necessary educational and public policies necessary to support them.
-4 cr., Fall and Spring
+Designed to develop an understanding of the impact of disability on individuals and their families, and the necessary educational and public policies to support them.
+4 cr.

 SED SE 251: Special Education and Adolescents

+Designed to develop an understanding of the impact of disability on middle and high school students and the necessary educational interventions and public policies to support them.
 Designed to develop an understanding of the impact of disability on middle and high school students and the necessary educational interventions and public policies necessary to support them.
-2 cr., Fall and Spring
+Prereq: ED 100.
+2 cr.

-SED SE 315: Field Experience: Special Education: Severe Disabilities
+SED SE 315: Field Experience in Special Education: Severe Disabilities

-Students develop observational skills regarding students with severe disabilities and the settings in which they learn in this pre-practicum fieldwork experience and accompanying seminar and they learn to analyze students' learning profiles.
+Designed to develop observational skills regarding students with severe disabilities and the settings in which they learn in this pre-practicum fieldwork experience and accompanying seminar. ?They also learn to analyze students' learning profiles.
 50 hours of fieldwork plus seminar.
+Prereq: SE 250.
 2 cr.
-Fall and Spring

-Through a second fieldwork experience and accompanying seminar, students further develop observational skills regarding students with severe disabilities disabilities and the settings in which they learn, and demonstrate their ability to plan and implement instruction with student in the field setting.
-50 hours of fieldwork plus seminar Prereq.
-SE 315.
+Through a second pre-practicum fieldwork experience and accompanying seminar, students further develop observational skills regarding students with severe disabilities, and demonstrate their ability to collect data and plan and implement instruction.
+50 hours of fieldwork plus seminar.
+Prereq: SE 315.
 2 cr.
-Fall and Spring

 SED SE 401: Special Education: Cognition and Learning

-Designed to develop an understanding of the various theories of learning that have informed the development of instructional strategies that are frequently used with students with disabilities.4 cr.
-Fall
+Designed to develop an understanding of the various theories of learning that have informed the development of instructional strategies that are used with students with disabilities.
+Prereq: SE 250.
+4 cr.

 SED SE 480: Teaching Students with Special Needs